-"Patterned aluminum forms are more expensive, but they are lightweight and durable," reports Becky Kennedy, a sales representative with Precise Forms Inc. of Kansas City, Mo.
-And depending on how well they’re maintained, "you can get 2,500 to 3,000 pours," she adds.
-The metal is stamped to create the pattern.
+“Patterned aluminum forms are more expensive, but they are lightweight and durable,” reports Becky Kennedy, a sales representative with Precise Forms Inc. of Kansas City, Mo.
+And depending on how well they’re maintained, “you can get 2,500 to 3,000 pours,” she adds.
+Stamping the metal creates the pattern.
 Precise Forms offers two kinds of brick — smooth and textured — with deep mortars for extra detail, and a ribbed pattern.
-"A 3-foot wide by 8-foot tall section weighs 83 pounds.
-Ten-foot high forms are available and they can be stacked," Kennedy says.
+“A 3-foot wide by 8-foot tall section weighs 83 pounds.
+Ten-foot high forms are available and they can be stacked,” Kennedy says.

 “Form liners are light and easy to handle, and are a lot cheaper than a standard form,” says Gale Fife, president of Cobblecrete International of Orem, Utah.
 If you use 4-foot by 8-foot or 6-foot by 12-foot forms, you won’t need a lot of ties, he explains.
 “We recommend you stay with a smaller size and stack them.
 The wall will be stronger and you’ll have less problems.”